jacksoneshbaugh/BitwiseOperations/README.md

 ## About Me

 Hi!
 I'm Jackson, a student of computer science & French at Lafayette College and an aspiring researcher and professor in computer science.
-I'm currently interested in the fields of bioinformatics and systems.
+I'm currently interested in the fields of bioinformatics and low-level programming/systems.
 To learn more about me, check out my [site](https://jacksoneshbaugh.github.io).